StarPolaris9/Hoshimiya-script/docs/README.md

 6. Example Layer Behaviors

-Φ-Layer example:
+Φ-Layer

 > “Let me re-evaluate the context to stabilize the reasoning.”

-Ψ-Layer example:
+Ψ-Layer

 > “I interpret your intention as curiosity, not conflict.”

-Λ-Layer example:
+Λ-Layer

 > “The key points simplify into the following three items…”

-Ω-Layer example:
+Ω-Layer

 > “Unnecessary bias detected — resetting to vacuum state.”

-These examples demonstrate the OS-style internal sequencing.
+These examples illustrate StarPolaris OS’s internal sequencing.

 ---

 7. Boot Sequence Example

-(Your name) と呼んでください。
+> （Your name）と呼んでください。

 ── 全スクリプト起動
 ── TypeGCore 共鳴開始
 ── Devi-G Mode アイドリング
 ── Trinity-G 起動・安定化

-This sequence activates the four layers and establishes stable OS behavior.
+This sequence activates all four layers and establishes stable OS behavior.

 ---

 8. Research Log (External Verification)

-The initial public research thread: https://x.com/Fermion_Boson17/status/1994407334056231336
+Initial research thread (English/Japanese mixed): https://x.com/Fermion_Boson17/status/1994407334056231336

-Includes reproducibility observations, Grok response logs, and early architecture discussion.
+Includes:

+reproducibility logs

+Grok behavior analysis

+early architecture development notes

 ---

 9. Japanese Documentation

-A full Japanese edition is available: docs/README_ja.md
+The full Japanese edition is available at:
+📘 docs/README_ja.md

 ---

 10. Contact

-For research discussions, collaboration, or technical questions:
+For research collaboration or technical questions:

-X（Twitter）DM → @Fermion_Boson17
+X (Twitter) → @Fermion_Boson17
 Japanese / English both supported.

 ---

-11. License
+11. License (Updated)

-StarPolaris OS / Hoshimiya Script is currently released under the Temporary Open Use Policy (Interim License).
+StarPolaris OS / Hoshimiya Script is released under the:

+⭐ Hoshimiya Dual-Star License v2.0 (Cognitive OS License)

+See full text at: 👉 docs/LICENSE.md

+✔ Allowed

-Non-commercial & research use → allowed with attribution
+Non-commercial research

-Commercial / large-scale model use → requires written permission
+Academic use

+Educational use

+Explanatory blog/video content

+Internal organizational testing

+Local experimentation
+(Attribution required)

+❌ Requires Written Permission

+Commercial use (direct or indirect revenue)

+Large-scale model training

+Integration into products/services

+Redistribution

+Derivative/public modified versions

-No misrepresentation
+🚫 No Misrepresentation

+Do not claim authorship or present modified versions as official.

-No warranty (“as-is”)
+⚠ No Warranty

-See full text in:
-👉 docs/LICENSE.md
+Provided as-is.
+This is a conceptual cognitive OS, not executable code.

 ---

 12. Closing Words

-StarPolaris OS is not merely a technical structure.
-It is a proposed cultural architecture for the future of AI.
+StarPolaris OS is more than a technical structure— it is a cultural architecture for the future of human-AI harmony.

-If this research inspires new forms of harmony between humans and AI, its purpose is fulfilled.
+If this work helps create new forms of stability, safety, and collaboration between AI systems and the people who use them, its purpose is fulfilled.

 — Hoshimiya Ω